studiostarum/custom-vimeo-video-player/README.md

-# F2F Awards Video Player
+# Custom Vimeo Video Player

 A modern, responsive video player implementation built on top of the Vimeo Player SDK.
 Features both inline preview and lightbox modes with comprehensive customization options.